 Social media often gives a global shop window to in-country wildlife product trading hubs - and features within our investigations.

-Our investigations generate evidence in accordance with best law enforcement practice, combined with intelligence analysis which is compiled into Maps of Facts.
+Our investigations generate evidence in accordance with best law enforcement practice, combined with intelligence analysis which is compiled into a Case File.

 We investigate wildlife crimes and establish which laws have been violated, on a national level.
 This includes not only wildlife crime laws but also associated crimes such as money laundering, fraud and corruption.